-MUSIC THEORY (915) 5 Credits
+MUSIC THEORY (915) Prerequisite: None.

-Prerequisite: None.
-Full Year

-Grades 9-12

 Music Theory is designed for the study of principles used in the creation and performance of music.
 Students will acquire knowledge of the rudiments of music, particularly in the study of melody and harmony.
 The development of aural skills, such as solfege (sight singing), aural identification of scales, intervals and chords, and melodic and rhythmic dictation, is stressed in this course.
-This course begins with an examination of the rudiments of music and, in a sequential manner, investigates melody and harmony from intervals to four-part writing.
+This course begins with an examination of the fundamental elements of music and, in a sequential manner, investigates melody and harmony from intervals to four-part writing.
 Ear training is developed and mastered through exercises in solfege and in melodic and rhythmic dictation.
 The course culminates with projects in musical composition utilizing these elements.
 This course is also highly recommended for students who aspire to go on to the Advanced Placement (AP) Music Theory course.

-AP MUSIC THEORY (950) 5 Credits
+AP MUSIC THEORY (950)

 Prerequisite: AP Music Theory application is required.
-Full Year

-Grades 10-12